 Computer operating systems

 - All versions of Windows XP

 - All versions of Windows 7

 - All versions of Windows 8

 - Mac OS X 10.6 or later

 Note: Support for Mac OS X 10.6, 10.7 and 10.8 will end soon.
-Indeed these platforms are no longer actively supported by Microsoft, Apple and Google Chrome.
+These platforms are no longer actively supported by Microsoft, Apple and Google Chrome.

-AODocs strongly recommends to select the release track: Scheduled release.
+Once installed, AODocs strongly recommends that you select the release track: Scheduled release.

 The AODocs Smartbar is not compatible with the Chrome App mode.